top of page

 • Attendees at industry conferences or meetups

-• People you meet through networking events or trade shows
+• Individuals you encounter through networking events or trade shows

-You’d be amazed what people will share over a coffee or post-panel chat—especially if you’re genuinely curious and not trying to sell anything.
+You’d be amazed at what people will share over coffee or during a post-panel chat—especially if you approach them with genuine curiosity and without a sales pitch.

-Don’t pitch.
+Avoid pitching.
 Just listen.
 Ask questions.
-Lots of questions.
+Ask lots of questions!

 • What’s the most annoying part of your job?

-• How are you dealing with that now?
+• How are you currently dealing with that?

 • Have you tried to fix it?
-Spent money on it?
+Have you spent any money on it?

-If you’re hearing the same pain points again and again, your idea’s starting to breathe.
-If not, that’s useful data too—pivot or park it.
+If you’re hearing the same pain points repeatedly, your idea is starting to take shape.
+If not, that's valuable information too—consider pivoting or parking the idea for now.

-Mock up a landing page, sketch the concept, make a scrappy demo video.
-See if anyone engages, asks questions, wants more.
-That’s a signal.
+Create a mock-up landing page, sketch out your concept, or make a quick demo video.
+See if anyone engages with it—asks questions or expresses interest.
+That’s a good sign.

 Most early-stage ideas evolve—and that’s a strength, not a weakness.
-You’re just trying to find out if there’s something worth pursuing.
-Fast, cheap, and honest.
+Your primary goal is to determine whether there's something worth pursuing.
+The key is to be fast, cost-effective, and honest.

-Once you have validation, you can start to think about gaining traction.
-But that's another blog post for another day...
+Once you achieve validation, you can begin to focus on gaining traction.
+But that's a topic for another day.

-At Trove, we work with founders at this exact stage—people with a day job, a smart idea, and the itch to make something real.
+At **Trove**, we collaborate with founders at this exact stage—those who have a day job, a smart idea, and the desire to make something real.

-If that sounds like you, Carl and I are always up for an informal, open chat to explore where you’re at and whether we can help.
+If that sounds like you, Carl and I would be happy to have an informal, open chat to explore your situation and see how we might assist.

-📅 Book a free intro chat here – we’ll bring the questions.
-You bring the idea.
+📅 **Book a free intro chat here – we’ll provide the questions.
+You provide the idea.

 bottom of page